ondrolexa/trichess/README.md

     trichess coords

-To show possible moves of piece on coords `(q, r)`
+To run testing app use:

-    trichess moves -- -4 -2
+    trichess run

 ## License